jennashea/ohshoot/sdf/sdd.md

 #### 6.2.2 Major Software Interactions
 The major software interactions between components are completed in the pipeline between the Front End and the Database.
 The Front End receives user input from the UI made in React and communicates it to the Apollo Client.
-The Apollo Client sends queries to the GraphQL server.
+The Apollo Client sends queries to the GraphQL server using Express.
 GraphQL executes the query in the PostgreSQL database.
 GraphQL receives the result and passes it to the Apollo Client.
 The Apollo Client caches the data and automatically updates the UI component that will display the output.

 #### 6.2.3 Architectural Design Diagrams